-Why B2B companies need to start using predictive analytics in 2021
+Why B2B companies need to start with predictive analytics now

-Predictive analytics applications are essential in B2B sales but not yet urgent.
+Predictive analytics applications are essential in B2B companies but not yet urgent.
 Here you find out why this situation makes it the best time for B2B companies to start.

 How far have AI and predictive analytics applications established themselves in the German B2B corporate world in 2021?
 Where is the trend heading, and what can we learn from the “Urgent-and-Important-Matrix”?